ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Code Documentation/Python Classes Documentation.md

 ## ModelAirportGTC.py

+#### Description

-This program provides GTC operations for the airport to run in a state by state fashion similar to how debuggers run.
+This program provides GTC operations for ConnectGTC to run the airport in a state by state fashion similar to how debuggers run.
 There are no time-consuming while loops in any functions and should mostly consist of nested if statements that contain the airport logic.
+Of course, error checking is done to prevent human input errors from causing a catastrophe.

+#### Pseudocode

 ```python